Manage your lawn, garden and landscape in a way that will help conserve and protect our natural resources.

 First, a vocabulary lesson:

 Be aware of the non-native invasive species that are present in your area.
 If you see them, you should take action to properly remove and dispose of them.
-To ensure success and prevent the plants from spreading further, it is important that you understand the proper control methods.
+To ensure success and prevent the plants from spreading further, it is important to understand the proper control methods.
 For more information on identification and control, visit these websites: